-So we read your book and we have to say we thought it was going to be an easy read, and it was in the beginning it was really charming but when it gets to the part about your husband dying …
+So we read your book and we have to say we thought it was going to be an easy read.
+And it was really charming in the beginning, but when it gets to the part about your husband dying …

 It is a potential landmine writing about your family.
 There are obviously things that you haven’t written, that you’ve chosen to leave out.

 I was struck in the book by a contradiction.
 You are so clearly impractical when it comes to getting your dogs and other decisions, and yet you’re kind of handy when it comes to painting and hammering …

 They’re not mutually exclusive.
 One is an emotional mindset: I’m just impulsive.
 I do things spur of the moment and regret them later.
 The handiness—it’s a byproduct of being a little artistic.